asntech/bios259-w24/README.md

 ### Learning goals

+This course aims to foster a culture of reproducibility, open science, open source and collaboration in research and provide the necessary tools and skills.
+Through active engagement and completion of course activities, you will be able to:
-- Understand the importance of computational reproducibility in research, while exploring the fundamental causes and consequences of irreproducibility
+- Understand the importance and causes of computational reproducibility in research.
-- Learn best practices for organizing computational projects to ensure transparency and reproducibility
+- Implement best practices for transparent and reproducible project organization.
-- Gain hands-on experience with version control systems, such as Git, for tracking changes and collaborating on code and data
+- Gain proficiency in version control systems (e.g., Git) for collaborative code and data tracking.
-- Explore containerization tools, like Docker and Singularity, to create reproducible and portable computing environments
+- Utilize containerization tools (e.g., Docker, Singularity) for portable computing environments.
-- Develop strategies for managing and documenting data and code effectively to facilitate reproducibility
+- Develop effective strategies for managing and documenting data and code to ensure reproducibility.
 - Learn techniques for automating workflows and generating reproducible results
-- Foster a culture of reproducibility, open science and collaboration in research

 ### Topics covered